it-minds/itm_no-mindster-tv/CONTRIBUTING.md

 ### Tips
 Most popular IDEs have plugins for tailwindcss that provide intelligent auto-completion relative to the tailwindcss theme configuration.

+## Environment variables

+This project has multiple environment variables checked in to source control as these does not contain any sensitive information yet.
+If you need to add a secret environment variable, you should create and add it to `.env.local` or `.env.{environment}.local` and exclude it from source control with `.gitignore`.

 ## Docker